This gallery contains 6 photos.

 The creature designers were also influenced by artist Jean Giraud’s illustrations for a comic strip, The Long Tomorrow, written by Dan O’Bannon and published in 1975.
 Specifically, what served as an inspiration was an extraterrestrial shapeshifter being, an ‘Arcturian’, previously disguised as a woman, which attacks one of the characters in a sequence.
 The fight between the Engineer and the Trilobite is somehow analogous, although the outcome is not as bright for the pale humanoid.
 Scanlan commented on the design of the Trilobite: “[Page] sent a design over which you could see the origins of man in.
 You could see where it had come from, and you could see the prehistoric elements, and yet alien-like qualities to the character.”
 The special effects crew built a full-size animatronic, with complex head and mouth mechanisms, and enormous tentacles.

-In the final film, however, the digital counterpart for the Trilobite — spanning over 18 feet — was used for most of the sequences featuring the creature.
+In the final film, the digital counterpart for the Trilobite was used for most of the sequences featuring the creature.
 It was animated by Mike Cozens’ team.
-These shots were rather complex to achieve, due to the number of tentacles and parts that had to be animated at the same time, and the necessary synchronization with Ian Whyte’s performance as the Engineer on set.
+The number of tentacles and parts that had to be animated at the same time, and the necessary synchronization with Ian Whyte’s performance made the digital Trilobite shots an arduous task.
 “With a tentacled creature,” said Hill, “it is always a big challenge to create an animation rig that doesn’t collapse or twist, but still gives the animator full control of where the tentacles go.
 Also making sure that the stretching is even across the tentacle and that one section doesn’t get stretched more than others around it, which defies the elasticity of the creature and makes it look unnatural.
 On top of this, where a tentacle is wrapping around the Engineer or pinned to the floor it needs to fix there, but also needs to be able to compress and deform against the surface it’s touching.
 Matthias Zeller, our Creature Supervisor used the layered deformer approach to the muscle rig that would fire the muscles in tension and relax them in compression.
 This was then passed through to a solver, which would wrinkle skin where it was more heavily compressed.
 Where it is stretched it would wrinkle along the tentacle.
 These same tension and compression attributes were passed along to the shading system so that when the skin was taught and tense it would become lighter and shinier.
 In compression, it would become rougher and darker in the folds of the wrinkles.
 On top of that there was a secondary peeling/flaking skin which sat on top of the other deformers and was fixed in place at the base of the peeling skin of the underlying structure, but didn’t stretch with the main tentacle motion.”

 “The genesis of that character came after a conversation I had with Ridley,” said Huante, “about a design progression of the creatures to the xenomorph of the first film.
 I went home and thought about it but kept on with the Gigeresque Ultramorphs.
 Then as I worked I thought, ‘wouldn’t it be cool if these Aliens who are born of humans and haven’t been mixed genetically with the Engineers yet would look more human and less biomechanical’, of course this was for a different version of the script, but that’s where the Deacon (or Bishop, as he was originally named) came from.
 He later became an Ultramorph — and as the script changed slightly after I left the show, it became that thing at the end.”